 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.

-[Section 10 amended by No. 77 of 2006 Sch.
+[Section 10 amended: No. 77 of 2006 Sch.
 1 cl.
 71(2).]

 11. Some dealings by Commission need Treasurer’s approval